chermug/qualitative/README.md

 Download Qualitative Games
 --------------------------

+> This is the first level of quoting.
+>
+> > This is nested blockquote.
+>
+> Back to the first level.

->The qualitative games present two diffetent delivery versions:
+The qualitative games present two diffetent delivery versions:

 •	Standalone: games as Java jar package ready to download and run in your machine.
 The only requiremente is to have Java 6 version (or higher) installed on your machine.
 The stand alone version will run in MAC, Windows and Unix platforms.
 •	SCORM version: games as SCORM 2004 4th Edition packages ready to be included in SCORM compliant Learning Managemenet Systems (such us Moodle 2.x).